A look at the October 1995 issue of British C64 magazine, Commodore Format.

 All that’s left is for Simon to ask everybody, once again, not to go and buy a console machine in a well intended and heartfelt final editorial.
 For some context, and as a reminder of the magazine’s incredible long run, as Simon wrote these words the original CF editor Steve Jarratt was in another part of the building putting the finishing touches to Future’s first Official Playstation Magazine.

 This last issue is a C64 magazine with not very much of the C64 in it, but even the most stubborn cynics must understand why.
 It is what it is: small, missing some key voices (where’s Andy Roberts and Jason Finch?), error-strewn and produced on a tiny budget by freelancers who had other full-time day jobs but the best intentions.
 Discussion of this last CF is sometimes unfairly weighted because it’s the most recent and fresh in people’s minds, but it’s wrong to remember the magazine like this.
 CF changed the computer games market.
 It prolonged the C64’s commercial life.
 And it blew a long standing rival magazine into oblivion.
 If you want to read more about the last days of CF, there’s plenty in previous installments of this series and Simon Forrester spoke to us about it all here.
 But don’t linger: remember CF for when it was great.
-Issues 1 and 16 are our favourites, but they’re all here to enjoy with an accompanying feature.
+Issues 1 and 16 are our favourites, but they’re all here to enjoy.

 CF‘s influence was felt far beyond the Commodore 64 world.
 It is true, in spite of protestations, that ZZAP!
 64 began aping CF in a relaunch soon after CF appeared.
 That “influence” spread to ZZAP’s sister magazine for the Spectrum, Crash, but it wasn’t just about aesthetics.
 Steve Jarratt’s original CF was the first computer mag to focus heavily on visualising information rather than filling the paper with acres of text, and things like the Early Warning! preview page scanner crept up in Future magazines for years afterwards.
 The Uppers and Downers review system is used by Future’s Games Radar even today, and the heavy use of characters to create a little “soap opera” bled into things like Total! for the Nintendo.